moucheng2017/moucheng2017.github.io/_pages/about.md

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder. -->

 Moucheng is a London-based AI researcher and engineer.
-He was a finalist for the <a href='https://moucheng2017.github.io/news/ysa/'>Young Scientist Award (Best Paper)</a> at MICCAI 2022 main conference (top 0.8%, 15 / 1835 submissions).
+He was a finalist for the <a href='https://moucheng2017.github.io/news/ysa/'> Young Scientist Award (Best Paper)</a> at MICCAI 2022 main conference (top 0.8%, 15 / 1835 submissions).
 He is particually interested in the application of AI in healthcare.

-Previously, he received his PhD from <a href='https://www.ucl.ac.uk/medical-image-computing/centre-medical-image-computing-cmic'>UCL (UK)</a>, under the supervisions of <a href='https://scholar.google.com/citations?user=XCcV5ocAAAAJ&hl=en'>Dr. Joseph Jacob</a>, <a href='https://scholar.google.com/citations?user=mH-ZOQEAAAAJ&hl=en'>Prof. Daniel Alexander FREng</a>, <a href='https://scholar.google.com/citations?user=uWfRPHEAAAAJ&hl=en'>Dr. Neil Oxtoby</a> from UCL, and <a href='https://scholar.google.com/citations?user=sZ4UbusAAAAJ&hl=en'>Dr. Marius de Groot</a>, Mr. Fred Wilson from GSK.
+Previously, he received his PhD from <a href='https://www.ucl.ac.uk/medical-image-computing/centre-medical-image-computing-cmic'>UCL, UK </a>, under the supervisions of <a href='https://scholar.google.com/citations?user=XCcV5ocAAAAJ&hl=en'>Dr. Joseph Jacob</a>, <a href='https://scholar.google.com/citations?user=mH-ZOQEAAAAJ&hl=en'>Prof. Daniel Alexander FREng</a>, <a href='https://scholar.google.com/citations?user=uWfRPHEAAAAJ&hl=en'>Dr. Neil Oxtoby</a> from UCL, and <a href='https://scholar.google.com/citations?user=sZ4UbusAAAAJ&hl=en'>Dr. Marius de Groot</a>, Mr. Fred Wilson from GSK.

 <!-- Previously, he obtained his MRes degree at Hamlyn Centre for Medical Robotics, Imperial College London, and his bachelor degree in mechanical engineering at Cardiff Univesity. -->